JohnOkal/testing/_posts/2021-01-02-data-comparison-script.md

 variable = variable.replace(np.nan, 'None', regex=True)
 variable = variable.sort_values(by='column1').reset_index().set_index(['column1', 'time']).unstack(level=1)
 ```
-This step is important since we just took our 'time' column and placed it under each of the columns we're comparing.
+The above step is important since we just took our 'time' column and placed it under each of the columns we're comparing.
 For example, column1 may be named AccountName and we have that as the top-level hierarchy with 'Yesterday' and 'Today' as columns below so comparison is easier to see.

 ```python
 # Function to highlight in yellow each change from Yesterday until Today so that it is digestible to anyone familiar with excel and not necessarily coders